 Support: All modern device and OS types

 The choice is yours.
-But luckily, you’re not alone – Jamf Private Access has your back, front and sides!
+But luckily, you’re not alone – Jamf Connect has your back, front and sides!

 Contact Jamf, or your preferred sales representative today to discuss how to protect your device fleet with Zero Trust Network Access technology.
 Your devices and users will love you for it!